Norinco JW-103: Variants

-The sole variant of the JW-103 is the Norinco JW-105 'Bush Ranger' rifle which is chambered for the .223 Remington cartridge.
+The sole variant of the JW-103 is the Norinco JW-105 which is chambered for the .223 Remington cartridge, also named the 'Bush Ranger'.
 The JW-105 rifle is slightly longer and heavier than the JW-103.
-The JW-105 also has a front sight but is otherwise identical to the JW-103, but the JW-105 has a higher muzzle velocity than the JW-103.
-The JW-105 began development in 1999 with the target of expanding into the overseas hunting market by designing a rifle that would better appeal to shooters who may prefer the .223 Remington over the 7.62×39mm round.
+The JW-105 features open-style iron sights but is otherwise identical to the JW-103.
+The JW-105 began development in 1999 with the target of expanding into the overseas hunting market by designing a rifle that would better appeal to shooters who may prefer the more common .223 Remington over the 7.62×39mm round.
 The JW-105's design was approved in March 2001 and with mass production starting immediately afterwards.
-The JW-103 and 105 are often advertised as light and reliable hunting rifles available at a lower price than that of similar rifles.
-The JW-103 is unrelated to the "Norinco JW-101" rifle, which was a copy of the Zastava M48 bolt-action rifle and which never entered mass production.
+The JW-103 and 105 are often advertised as lightweight, reliable hunting rifles available at a lower price than that of similar rifles.
+The JW-103/105 series is unrelated to the Norinco JW-101 rifle, which was a copy of the Zastava M48 bolt-action rifle also chambered in 7.62x39mm with a 4-round fixed magazine and a Kar98k-style furniture, which never entered mass production.